Significant Awards Well Deserved

-Sunrise Foundation warmly congratulates two of our staunch supporters—Tim Marshall and Professor Joe Mayhew—who were recently awarded King’s Service Medals in the 2025 King’s Birthday Honours for their significant contributions to Aotearoa New Zealand.
+Sunrise Foundation warmly congratulates two of our staunch supporters—Tim Marshall and Professor Joe Mayhew—who recently received significant awards.
+Tim received the King’s Service Medal and Joe the Companion Order of New Zealand in the 2025 King’s Birthday Honours for their significant contributions to Aotearoa New Zealand.

 Tim Marshall, co-founder and kaihautū (co-ordinator) of Tauawhi Men’s Centre, received the medal for services to the community and waka ama.
 A champion for wellbeing and safety in Tairāwhiti for over 30 years, Tim has played a key role in creating spaces where men can engage in personal change and community connection.